Smithw8857/Instagram-Clone/README.md

 ### Database Diagram

+**After laying out the schema for my database and creating it, my Instagram Clone database looks like this**

 ![](Images/Database%20Diagram.jpg)

-**Above is a database diagram to help visually represent my database and the relationships between tables**
+**This database diagram helps to visually represent my database and the relationships between tables**

 ### Inserting Data